-- Male Staff - a) trousers, business shirt - b) tie preferably all year, but certainly in Terms 2 and 3 (Teachers of IDT are not required to wear a tie due to workplace health and safety) - c) suit/jacket and tie for all official College functions such as College Masses, photographs and Parent/Teacher evenings. - d) teachers of Physical Education a College polo shirt and black sports shorts.
-Teachers who only teach PE/Sport in period 4 should wear trousers/business shirt all day and change into their sports clothing at lunch time. - e) College Polo Shirt is for co-curricular activities only.
-It is not appropriate that staff wear this on normal school days. - Female Staff Dress considered appropriate would include: - a) tailored, appropriate length dresses and skirts (no sun dresses/casual dresses); - b) tailored slacks - c) tailored shirts and tops (no shoe-string strapped or low-cut tops) - d) attire which is not acceptable includes shorts, jeans (denim or coloured), tights, short tight skirts, t-shirts and tops considered to be for casual wear. - e) shoes ideally should be covered and have a back or strap.
+- trousers, business shirt; - tie preferably all year, but certainly in Terms 2 and 3 (Teachers of IDT are not required to wear a tie due to workplace health and safety); - suit/jacket and tie for all official College functions such as College Masses, photographs and Parent/Teacher evenings; - teachers of Physical Education a College polo shirt and black sports shorts.
+Teachers who only teach PE/Sport in the last period of the day should wear trousers/business shirt all day and change into their sports clothing at lunch time; - College Polo Shirt is for co-curricular activities only.
+It is not appropriate that staff wear this on normal school days.

+Female Staff - Dress considered appropriate would include:

+- tailored, appropriate length dresses and skirts (no sun dresses/casual dresses); - tailored slacks; - tailored shirts and tops (no shoe-string strapped or low-cut tops); - attire which is not acceptable includes shorts, jeans (denim or coloured), tights, short tight skirts, t-shirts and tops considered to be for casual wear; - shoes ideally should be covered and have a back or strap.
 Thongs, or casual style sandals are not appropriate due to workplace health and safety.
-In the instances of PE, Science Experiments, Manual Arts, or any duties where there is risk, closed-in shoes must be worn. - f) College Polo Shirt is for co-curricular activities only.
-It is not appropriate that staff wear this on normal school days. - Other Professional Staff dress considered appropriate would include: - a) Ground Staff given the nature of work and potential hazards, must wear steel capped boats and a hat at all times. - b) Canteen Staff given the nature of work and food safety standards required, must wear non-slip flat leather shoes, long pants, hair must be tied up or placed in a cap/hat.
+In the instances of PE, Science Experiments, Manual Arts, or any duties where there is risk, closed-in shoes must be worn; - College Polo Shirt is for co-curricular activities only.
+It is not appropriate that staff wear this on normal school days.

+Other Professional Staff - dress considered appropriate would include:

+- Ground Staff given the nature of work and potential hazards, must wear steel capped boats and a hat at all times; - Canteen Staff given the nature of work and food safety standards required, must wear non-slip flat leather shoes, long pants, hair must be tied up or placed in a cap/hat.